 In ISRAEL: The program will combine visits to a number of exciting places and ancient sites, including Jerusalem, the Galilee and Golan Heights, Tel Aviv, the Negev Desert and more.
 On Yom Hazikaron – Israel’s Remembrance Day – participants will attend ceremonies honoring Israeli soldiers who sacrificed their lives in defense of their country.
 The next evening, Yom Ha’aztmaut – Israel’s Independence Day – will include a celebration in honor of the 68th anniversary of the establishment of the State of Israel.

-If you are interested in receiving more information about the 2016 Young Adult program, please fill out this form.
+If you are interested in receiving more information about the 2016 Young Adult program, please contact Liz Sinnreich Panitch at firstname.lastname@example.org and put “young adult usa” in the subject line.

 “Aside from the history, stories and experiences on the trip itself, I learned so much about life and what I want from it.
 After the trip, I was able to really put the things in my life into perspective.
 It helped me order out my priorities and come to realize that life is too short to worry about the small stuff – to only do the things that will make you happy and enjoy each and every day.”